-\textbf{Verification latency.} We first explore the duration of the tournament, and how the degree $m$ of the Merkle tree affects the performance.
-For this experiment, we fix the ledger size to 10 million transactions vary $m$.
-For each configuration, we run 10 tournaments and measure the average and the standard deviation of the duration.
-Figure~\ref{fig:implementation}a shows the results.
-When $m=300$, the duration reaches the lowest, at 18.37s.
+\textbf{Verification latency.} We first explore the duration of the tournament.
+So far, we have only discussed \emph{binary} Merkle trees for use in our bisection game, but we can consider $m$-ary Merkle trees more generally.
+Increasing the degree $m$ of a dirty tree flattens the tree, resulting in fewer rounds of interactivity in the bisection game.
+On the other hand, opening an inner node now requires sending $m$ children, resulting in higher bandwidth usage. \ifappendices Appendix~\ref{sec:latency-bandwidth-tradeoff} \else\cite[Appendix C]{full-version} \fi models the latency-bandwidth trade-off realized by tuning $m$.
+Here, we experimentally explore the trade-off.
+For this experiment, we fix the ledger size to $10$ million transactions and vary $m$.
+For each configuration, we run $10$ tournaments and measure the average and the standard deviation of the duration (Figure~\ref{fig:implementation}a).
+When $m=300$, the duration reaches the lowest, at $18.37$s.
 Most blockchains confirm transactions with a latency of tens of seconds.
 In comparison, the tournament adds little extra time on top of the end-to-end latency that a light client perceives for new transactions.
-Under this configuration, a tournament consists of 16 games, and each game involves 4 rounds of interaction between the verifier and the provers.
-On average, each round of interaction lasts for 0.287s.
-In comparison, the average network round-trip time (RTT) from the verifier to the provers is 0.132s.
+Under this configuration, a tournament consists of $16$ games, and each game involves $4$ rounds of interaction between the verifier and the provers.
+On average, each round of interaction lasts for $0.287$s.
+In comparison, the average network round-trip time (RTT) from the verifier to the provers is $0.132$s.

 As we vary $m$, tournaments take longer to finish.
-Specifically, a smaller $m$ makes each Merkle tree opening shorter, but increases the number of openings per game.
-The propagation latency becomes the main bottleneck of the game.
-On the contrary, a larger $m$ makes bandwidth the main bottleneck.
-As we increase $m$ to 10000, each opening of the Merkle tree becomes large enough such that message transmission is affected by the fluctuation of the internet bandwidth, causing a higher variation in the tournament duration.
+Specifically, a smaller $m$ makes each Merkle tree opening smaller, but increases the number of openings per game, making network propagation latency the main bottleneck of the game.
+In contrast, a larger $m$ makes bandwidth the main bottleneck.
+As we increase $m$ to $10000$, each opening of the Merkle tree becomes large enough such that message transmission is affected by the fluctuation of the internet bandwidth, causing a higher variation in the tournament duration.